 Born: February 26, 1965 in Port Arthur, Texas

 Even as a boy, Don Narcisse had a knack for catching the long ball.
-This eventually enabled him to compete for 13 standout seasons with the Saskatchewan Roughriders and was a ticket into the Canadian Football Hall of Fame.
+He competed for 13 standout seasons with the Saskatchewan Roughriders and was a ticket into the Canadian Football Hall of Fame.

 Perhaps because of his size, Narcisse’s pass-catching talents were not noticed until his 12th-grade year at Lincoln High School in Port Arthur, Texas.
 A standout senior season landed Narcisse a scholarship at Texas Southern University in Houston.